What is a Business Plan, How to Create a Business Plan?

 3. Market Analysis

-In the third section of the business plan, you provide in-depth analysis of your industry, market, and competitors.
-Unlike the first two steps, the marketing plan is a comprehensive step which provides detailed information regarding the market you are serving.
+In the third section of the business plan, you provide an in-depth analysis of your industry, market, and competitors.
+Unlike the first two steps, the marketing plan is a comprehensive step that provides detailed information regarding the market you are serving.

 The market analysis section should involve below information;